rangle/angular-training-slides/content/pipes.md

 - Import declarations from `@angular/core`
 - Decorate class with `@Pipe` using `name` property
-- `transform` accepts initial value and any optional arguments
+- `transform` accepts an initial `value` and optionally some `arguments`
-- Returns some value
+- Returns a transformed value

 ---
 <!-- .slide: id="pipes-defining-our-transformation" -->